Net Income Calculator

 What is net income?

-Net income is the end profit for the company owner, or in case there would be several owners, its shareholders.
+Net income is the end profit for the company owner, or, in case there are several owners, its shareholders.
 This value already discounts all the expenses, interest payments, and taxes related to the revenues made during a particular fiscal period.

-If net income is positive, we also call it "profit".
-If the net income is negative, we can call it "net income loss" or simply "net loss".
+If net income is positive, we also call it "profit."
+If it is negative, we can call it "net income loss" or simply "net loss."

-A company can decide to pay dividends to its owner or shareholders from the profits earned.
+A company can pay its owners or shareholders dividends from the profits earned.
 In that case, we should manage the dividend payout ratio to keep everything under control.
 Visit the Dividend Payout Ratio Calculator to learn more.

 How to calculate the net income?